amyhou/a1_CMPUT379/README.md

 **cd /cshome; ls** brings us to /cshome directory, and then shows what's inside /cshome

 **a2path /bin; $PATH** overwrites $PATH variable and then displays "/bin"

+### Background Processes
+#### System calls used:
+* fork
+* setpgid
+* close

+#### Design:
+If there is an ampersand (&) at the end of the command, we put it in the background by letting the child process execute the command.
+Stdout and stderr get closed for the child to suppress any output it gives.
+Meanwhile, the parent continues on and assigns the group pid of the child background process to the parent pid.
+We also update the global background pid variable to equal the newly created pid.
+Then the parent goes back to the shell prompt.
+When child finishes executing the command, it returns silently.

+#### Testing:
+Put a sleep 50s process into the background with **sleep 50s &**.
+Command **ps** shows the newly created process, and it remains for 50s before completing execution and disappears from the list of pids.
+Also successfully tested putting built-in commands in the background.

 ### Exiting